-S ince the founding of the United States, conflicts within the realms of money and power have affected our history in ways both seen and unseen to the general public.
-The battle between centralized banking and free-market advocates date as far back as the heated arguments between Founding of the first central bank, its two successors, and the national banking system as a whole gradually accumulated more power as decades wore on.
-The creation of the Second Bank of the United States, its eventual dismantling by President Andrew Jackson, and the "financial panics" of the late nineteenth and early twentieth centuries ultimately culminated with the private banking cabal's coup de grace in 1913: the U.S. Federal Reserve system.4
+Since the founding of the United States, conflicts within the realms of money and power have affected our history in ways both seen and unseen to the general public.
+The battle between centralized banking and free-market advocates date as far back as the heated arguments between Founding

 Fathers Alexander Hamilton and Thomas Jefferson, with Hamilton famously arguing for the creation of a central banking system and Jefferson strenuously opposed.
-The creation of the First Bank of the United States in 1790 represented a major triumph for Hamiltonians the advocates of privatized, monopolistic control of the money supply through the issuance of debt.
+The creation of the First Bank of the United States in 1790 represented a major triumph for Hamiltonians-the advocates of privatized, monopolistic control of the money supply through the issuance of debt.